OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Persistent database backend with support for high availability configurations

-- ref:`Configurable behavior in the event of host or VM failure <ftguide>` to provide easy to use and cost-effective failover solutions
+- :ref:`Configurable behavior in the event of host or VM failure <ftguide>` to provide easy to use and cost-effective failover solutions

 **CLOUD BURSTING**